Jennifer Salonen will do anything she can to prevent cancer.

 Dedicated to improving cancer care

 A cancer-free world is the hope for everyone, said David Pearce, Ph.D., president for research, innovation, and world clinic at Sanford Health.
-Dr. Pearce said the health care provider is proud to be a tag team in the fight against cancer.
+Dr. Pearce said the health care provider is proud to be a tag team partner in cancer prevention.

 “We’re dedicated to the human condition here at Sanford, period.
 We have a large number of cancer patients within our footprint, and we have a reputation for providing the best cancer care.
 We offer more clinical trials or treatment options than anybody else in our footprint.
 The NCI reached out to us based on our reputation to participate in this program.
 They know our dedication and our expertise in treating cancer,” said Dr. Pearce.